kyma-project/community/concepts/observability-strategy/configurable-monitoring/01-groundwork.md

 - Envoy metrics should be collected instantly (without user action).

 ### Local backend
-- There is a blueprint based on helm for installing the kube-prometheus-stack
+- Kyma will provide a blueprint based on Helm for installing the kube-prometheus-stack.
 - The setup is not meant to be HA and scalable.

 ## Proposed Solution